 Then there are those other rom-coms.
 Their grasp on reality is tenuous.
 Their scripts fall flat.
 Their message seems to go something like this: Find someone.
 Find anyone.
 Even if you have to betray a friend, jump through hoops, or compromise everything about yourself.
 If that's what love is supposed to be, count us out.

-On Valentine's Day, we'd like to remind any singletons out there that there are a million things worse than flying solo.
+We'd like to remind any singletons out there that there are a million things worse than flying solo.
 You could be sleeping with a guy you're not entirely sure isn't your dad, taking dating advice from a macho meathead, or slut-shaming yourself for having sex.

 That's the sort of thing that happens in a bad rom-com.
 Meet the worst offenders right here.